A tale of runways, motorways

 Construction began in 2016 on a new clubhouse, and the end result is a modern golf clubhouse with bars, lounges, bistro and dining room, plus a 300-seat function centre with stunning, panoramic views overlooking the course.

-Reopening in August 2019 to an 18-hole facility, the course is starting to thrive once again.
+Reopening in August 2019 to an 18-hole facility, the club and course is thriving once again.